 The largest neutrino telescope, IceCube, came into full operation in 2011, with 5160 PMTs instrumented in the deep glacial ice at the South Pole.
-IceCube has already accumulated more than 3 km2·years of exposure.
+IceCube has already accumulated more than 2 km·years of exposure.
 In the next few years it will push the search for cosmic neutrinos, the search for dark matter, as well as the measurements made with atmospheric neutrinos and cosmic rays to unprecedented exposure and precision.
 In the Northern Hemisphere the ANTARES experiment has been taking data and has demonstrated the ability to reach excellent angular resolution and a high sensitivity with a water-based instrument of 900 PMTs.
-The Lake Baikal detector in particular has demonstrated the ability to detect noncontained cascade events with a large volume and as a result was able to obtain diffuse limits on astrophysical neutrinos [9].
+The Lake Baikal detector in particular has demonstrated the ability to detect noncontained cascade events with a large volume and as a result was able to obtain diffuse limits on astrophysical neutrinos [8].

 The most developed and ambitious plan for a future experiment is being pursued by the KM3NeT consortium.
-KM3NeT [8] is a proposed neutrino detector that builds on the heritage of ANTARES (see results presented at this conference [11] and other experimental efforts aimed at constructing a very large neutrino detector in the Mediterranean Sea.
-In its current design concept the detector would consist of 12,800 optical modules on 610 strings covering an instrumented volume of approximately 5 km3.
+KM3NeT [7] is a proposed neutrino detector that builds on the heritage of ANTARES (see results presented at this conference [11] and other experimental efforts aimed at constructing a very large neutrino detector in the Mediterranean Sea.
+In its current design concept the detector would consist of 12,800 optical modules on 610 strings covering an instrumented volume of approximately 5 km.
 The optical modules are based on a novel approach of integrating a sizable number of 31 small PMTs of about 75 mm cathode diameter into one optical sensor.
 Eventually these PMTs are assumed to employ high quantum efficiency of about 35 percent.
-A picture of a prototype multi-PMT module is shown in figure 3.
-Advantages of pixelization include directional sensitivity in all directions, signal-to-noise improvements in a relatively high light background of ocean water, which is of order 103 times higher than for modules in ice, and more opportunity for single photon counting.
-In order to get a full sense of the scale of instrumentation of this experiment it is necessary to take into account that the total photon detection area of such a module is significantly larger than that of an IceCube Digital Optical Module (DOM).
-When considering the PMT coverage of water-Cherenkov detectors it is useful to define an effective photon detection area, A{EPD} , which takes into account quantum efficiency (QE) and collection efficiency (CE) of PMTs:
+A picture of a prototype multi-PMT module is shown in figure 5.
+Advantages of pixelization include directional sensitivity in all directions, signal-to-noise improvements in a relatively high light background of ocean water, which is of order 10 times higher than for modules in ice, and more opportunity for single photon counting.
+In order to get a full sense of the scale of instrumentation of this experiment it is necessary to take into account that the total photon detection area of such a module is significantly larger than that of an IceCube DOM.
+When considering the PMT coverage of water-Cherenkov detectors it is useful to define an effective photon detection area, $A{EPD}$ .

-Figure 3: The optical sensor for KM3NeT contains 31 small PMTs (Photo courtesy KM3NeT[8])
+Figure 3: The optical sensor for KM3NeT contains 31 small PMTs (Photo [7])